onna/postman-demo/README.md

 1. Launch Firefox’s built-in developer tools using `[F12]`.
 2. Select the **Network** tab in the developer tools navigation bar.
-3. Hit  [F5] or browse to something within that tab.
+3. Select  [F5] or browse to something within that tab.
 4. Once you have some output select the name of any object with a `200` status to view the HTTP headers.

 ![JWT Firefox](./assets/onna-jwt-firefox.png)